 Ocean Eyes has since racked up over 100 million views on YouTube.

-Next single Six Feet Under, also an independent release, built on the hype, before Bellyache was released by Darkroom/Interscope in March 2017.
+Next single Six Feet Under built on the hype, before Bellyache was released by Darkroom/Interscope in March 2017.

 Working with the likes of John Janick at Interscope, Justin Lubliner at Darkoom and live agencies Paradigm (US) and Coda (UK), and with Eilish approving every decision, what followed was a highly calculated, single-by-single release strategy with accompanying merch drops, visuals and videos, and a precision touring and radio plan.